Skip to content

 Common Canine Genetic Disorders

-Dogs can suffer from a range of genetic disorders, some of which may resemble aspects of human conditions.
+Dogs can suffer from various genetic disorders, some of which may resemble aspects of human conditions.
 These include:

 • Chromosomal Abnormalities: Like trisomy, where dogs have an extra chromosome, leading to developmental challenges.